 Surgery and RLS

-Medical Disclaimer: Our publications are designed to provide information about the current understanding of WED/RLS.
+Medical Disclaimer: Our publications are designed to provide information about the current understanding of RLS.
 Laypeople who read this information are warned against making any changes in their treatment based on this information without consulting their healthcare provider.
 While the Foundation has made every effort to ensure the accuracy of this information, medical knowledge changes quickly and therefore practitioners are urged to continually seek up-to-date information.
 Some treatments discussed in these materials, while in line with accepted medical practice, may not be approved by the U.S. Food and Drug Administration for the described uses.
-The WED Foundation, its officers, directors, employees or agents, does not warrant or guarantee the accuracy or completeness of its information or services and specifically disclaims any liability therefore.
+The RLS Foundation, its officers, directors, employees or agents, does not warrant or guarantee the accuracy or completeness of its information or services and specifically disclaims any liability therefore.